-Starting Your Online Retail Business (Online Short Course)
+Starting An Online Fashion Retail Business (Online Short Course)

 In a crowded online marketplace it's imperative to do your research.
 This course will show you how to define your vision, formulate your strategy and launch it online.
 In six methodical sessions you will look at the key areas that will take your idea from conception to customer...

 Taught by: Paul McGregor.